auth0/universal-login/packages/auth0-acul-js/examples/acul-boilerplate/README.md

      ```

 4. **Auth0 CLI Installation**
-   - This project uses the Auth0 CLI to configure your tenant:
+   - This project requires the Auth0 CLI to configure your tenant:
      - For macOS/Linux using Homebrew:
        ```bash
        brew tap auth0/auth0-cli && brew install auth0